aritzLizoain/CNN-Image-Segmentation/README.md

-Ezabatu

-Note: the README corresponds to the first release: [CNN on simulated images](https://github.com/aritzLizoain/Image-segmentation/releases/tag/v1.0).
-Some updated files contain new functions.
-A major update is the dataset loading method; instead of loading PNG images, data arrays are directly loaded.

 # CNN Image Segmentation
 ## Application of deep learning techniques to images collected with Charge Coupled Devices to search for Dark Matter